OsaPL/Versus-Brawl/notes.md

 - Return to Stucco, Arena
 - Bloody Mist, Arena
 - (WIP) Lava Tower, Race

+[b]You can now create your own species to play as[b]
+- Process is simple, just a single json file is needed
+- The mod will get automatically loaded after enabling
+- Both steam worskshop and my github have and example implementation (`jenner-addon`)

 [b]Map fixes/balance changes[b]
 - Reworked collisions on older maps, should be much smoother to move around